yezadev/ambang-flores/README.md

 ## 📄 License

 This repository is provided for portfolio and showcase purposes.
-All rights to the game's assets, story, and related content are reserved by the author unless otherwise stated.
+The visual assets included in this project are used with permission from their respective creators and remain the intellectual property of the original artists unless otherwise stated.